nicoleontech/task-management-api/README.md

 You need to make some adjustments in order for the start-up script to work.
 For example, the installation root folder of the downloaded keycloak is required in one of the .bat files.
-See `start-up-keycloak-local-guide.txt` for more help and make the required adjustments (wherever you see: *!!! change me* you have to make these replacements providing your own local paths) in `start-up-keycloak-local.bat`.
+See `start-up-keycloak-local-guide.txt` for more help and make the required adjustments (wherever you see: *!!! change me* you need to make these replacements providing your own local paths) in `start-up-keycloak-local.bat`.
 You also need to change the first line of the `start-up-local.bat` and add the root folder of the cloned task-management-api location.